-It was Christmas 2016 that Aadi and his family found themselves on a devastating journey they never expected.
+It was Christmas 2016 that Aadi, from Leicester, and his family found themselves on a devastating journey they never expected.

 Aadi was 11 months old when parents Panna and Mark noticed he had started to crawl less and winced when he pulled himself up to standing.